 VR must recover usable tools and equipment that the customer no longer needs.
+When a customer refuses to return VR property, refer to C-1407-5: Reporting Lost or Stolen Tools and Equipment for further action.

 VR retains residual title to all tools, equipment, and unused supplies issued to a customer during the rehabilitation process.